dme65/pySOT/docs/options.rst

     .. code-block:: python

-        from pySOT import RBFInterpolant, CubicRBFSurface
+        from pySOT import RBFInterpolant, CubicKernel, LinearTail
         fhat = RBFInterpolant(kernel=CubicKernel, tail=LinearTail, maxp=500)

     creates a cubic RBF with a linear tail with a capacity for 500 points.

 - **GPRegression:**
     Generate a Gaussian process regression object.

+    .. note:: This implementation depends on the scikit-learn of version 0.18.1 or higher (see :ref:`quickstart-label`)

     Example: